-When the pre-school provision has been identified careful transition is planned and arranged.
-The Reception teacher and LSA will visit all the children starting school in their

-- pre-school setting and assess any additional needs.
-The SENCO may be involved in transition if needed. - All children who have accepted a place at Sparsholt are invited to three pre school days in June.
-These days provide a taste of primary school life and provide an opportunity for the children to meet their new classmates and parents to meet up too. - Parents/carers are invited to a 'Starting school Evening' at the end of the three intake days, to learn about the organisation of the school and the day-to-day running of their new class including uniform. - The SENCO can visit feeder pre-school if special educational needs are already identified.
+- When the pre-school provision has been identified, careful transition is planned and arranged.
+The Reception teacher and LSA will visit all the children starting school in their pre-school setting and assess any additional needs.
+The SENCO may be involved in transition if needed. - All children who have accepted a place at Sparsholt are invited to three transition sessions.
+These days provide a taste of primary school life and provide an opportunity for the children to meet their new classmates and parents to meet up too. - Parents/carers are invited to a 'Starting School Evening', to learn about the organisation of the school and the day-to-day running of their new class. - The SENCO can visit feeder pre-schools if special educational needs are already identified.